csiro-robotics/raycloudtools/README.md

 ## Ray Cloud Tools
 A set of command line tools for processing ray clouds, together with an associated C++ library.

+Ray clouds are point clouds with the sensor origin stored per point (currently encoded in the 'normal' field of .ply files).
+Ray clouds represent free space as well as surfaces.
+This allows processing that cannot be done on point cloud data alone.

 ## Build:
 ```console
 mkdir build